bombasticSlacks/3-skill/Skills.md

 > So a [Confidence](Communication#Confidence) [Fixed Difficulty(-1)](#Fixed%20Difficulty) would be a communication skill test with a -1 to the roll, [Strike](Strength#Strike) [Fixed Difficulty(0)](#Fixed%20Difficulty) would be a strike skill test with no additional penalty.

 ### Variable Difficulty
 This is a test where you will receive more information or success based on how well you do.
-Variable difficulty skill tests care about your [Step Of Success](#Step%20Of%20Success)
+Variable difficulty skill tests care about your [Step Of Success](#Step)

 > An example is collecting flowers, your character may get additional flowers based on their number of steps.

-### Step Of Success
+### Step
-When talking about variable difficulties, rules may reference step of success.
-A step is 1 additional on your dice roll above what was required, 4 steps of success is a “14”.
+When talking about variable difficulties, rules may reference step your steps.
+A step of success is 1 additional on your dice roll above what was required, 4 steps of success is a “14”.
+A step of failure is 1 less on your dice roll above what was required.

 ### Opposed Difficulty
 A standard skill test, however since the skill test is directed at a certain thing their expertise/resistance to the effect will influence the difficulty.
 Generally, this means the skill test will have an additional penalty equal to the target's relevant [Character Skills](#Character%20Skills) ranks, this will not include their attribute, but a high attribute character could provide an additional -1 penalty on the test.